<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Discussion

-Now, Drake collected these data over two days, so I think it’s reasonable to assume that he didn’t lose the weight that would be necessary to explain the differences shown during the pre-jump quiet standing.
+Drake collected this data over two days, so I think it’s reasonable to assume that he didn’t lose the weight that would be necessary to explain the differences shown during the pre-jump quiet standing.
 Let’s take concrete as our ‘gold standard’ surface here.
 Look at how grass and foam affect the force data… wow!
-This is a big deal, differences of up to 30%.
+This is a big deal, with differences of up to 30%.

-You could be forgiven then for formulating the following actions based of this quick perusal of Table 1: don’t put my force plates on foam or grass, and I think that would be reasonable.
-However, my inner-nerd implores you to keep on scanning from the left to right of the table.
+You could be forgiven then for formulating the following actions based on this quick perusal of Table 1: don’t put my force plates on foam or grass, and I think that would be reasonable.
+However, my inner nerd implores you to keep on scanning from the left to right of the table.

-So, the reason we consider the mean and SD flight force is because this enables our software to adapt the take-off threshold according to the circumstances the user finds themselves in.
-This means that if while if during one session we’d recorded our data on concrete then our take-off would be identified as the first force value less than 20.8 N. If we found ourselves on field turf the following week, we’ll see that our software is able to adapt to this because it will identify take-off as the first force under 91.3 N.
+So, the reason we consider the mean and SD flight force is that this enables our software to adapt the take-off threshold according to the circumstances the user finds themselves in.
+This means that if, during one session, we’d recorded our data on concrete, then our take-off would be identified as the first force value less than 20.8 N. If we find ourselves on field turf the following week, we’ll see that our software can adapt to this because it will identify take-off as the first force under 91.3 N.

 Using another force plate system?

 Of course, many of you could be using different systems.
 If that's the case, I would strongly urge you to ask the company how they identify keep points like the start, phase transitions, and the take-off.
-If they won't tell you they've probably got something to hide and that really isn't a good thing.
+If they don't tell you, they've probably got something to hide, and that isn't a good thing.

 Summary